Ann Phong

-Ann Phong (born 1957 in Saigon, Vietnam) is a Vietnamese American mixed media artist known for her paintings depicting her experience as a Vietnamese-American Woman and environmental issues.
+Ann Phong (born 1957 in Saigon, Vietnam) is a Vietnamese American painter known for her paintings depicting her experience as a Vietnamese-American Woman and environmental issues.

 Personal life

 Phong first developed her artistic abilities in Saigon, Vietnam.
 She applied to the only art school in Saigon after she finished high school, but was rejected twice.
 Soon thereafter, she decided to get her teaching credentials.
 She taught junior high and high school students.
 While doing so, she emphasized the importance of imagination and would sometimes tell her students Western fairytale stories they were prevented from hearing because of the Fall of Saigon.

 She fled Vietnam in 1981 via boat.
 She was 22 years old.
 After three days at sea, Phong ended up in Malaysian and Filipino refugee camps for over a year before she was sponsored to go to Connecticut.
 She lived in Connecticut for a short period of time until she decided to move to Southern California in 1982.

 Phong was working as a dental assistant with plans to become a dentist when she got into a car accident that inspired her to instead follow her passion for the arts.
-She went to Cal Poly Pomona for her undergraduate degree in fine arts and then Cal State Fullerton for her masters of fine arts.
+She went to Cal Poly Pomona for her undergraduate degree in fine arts and then Cal State Fullerton for her masters of fine arts in painting.
 Phong was intrigued by the many influential art history figures that she learned about in school but she was determined to have her own unique style.

 Her early work and thesis focused primarily on her experiences as an immigrant, but Phong has recently begun exploring the theme of environmental issues in her artwork.
 She has said that part of the thought process behind these works was dispelling her Thalassophobia and revealing the beauty of the violence and calamity of the ocean.

 She is now a professor who teaches art at Cal Poly Pomona, and was previously the Board President of the VAALA (Vietnamese American Arts and Letters Association) between 2009 and 2018.

 In 2018, Phong received an individual artist grant from Santa Ana City.